 6. Pharmacists and Pharmacy Technicians

-What’s missing from the majority of hospital — and virtually all medical clinic — medication reconciliations is pharmacists.
-In fact, this may be a leading cause of a poorly conducted medication reconciliation process.
+What is missing from most hospital — and virtually all medical clinic — medication reconciliations are pharmacists.
+In fact, this may be a leading cause of a poorly performed medication reconciliation process.

 Here's why: The primary knowledge base of pharmacists and pharmacy technicians is pharmacology.
 But the primary knowledge base of physicians, nurses, and other clinicians is diagnosing and treating patients.
 And this is not a small nuance.
 It's a big disconnect in our health system that often results in avoidable mistakes, many of which cause or contribute to patient harm.

 There are multiple studies that indicate pharmacists and technicians should be leading the med rec process.
 One study found that when pharmacists provided admission drug histories, nearly 4,000 deaths were avoided.
 Another study found that potential errors were reduced by more than 80% when trained pharmacy technicians obtained medication histories.
 And a third study focusing on the ED showed that the intervention of pharmacists reduced overall medication reconciliation discrepancies by about one-third.